 Change management shouldn't happen in a silo.

-Not communicating the risks to stakeholders can lead to incidents and overall disruptions to the business at the end of the day.
+Not communicating the risks to stakeholders can lead to incidents and overall disruptions to the business and problems with the change management process in software engineering.

 Incorporate Testing of Changes to Avoid Incidents